Mapsui/Mapsui/docfx/mapsui/documentation/skia-scale.md

 The skia surface has it's own scale.
 We set this to an appropriate scale factor.
 As a result the coordinates of the skia surface are different than that of it's parent container.
 We have to correct for this on a number of points, like in rendering, requesting map info and manipulation.

 ## What do we do
-We take this into account on a number of places in our code:
+We take skia scale into account on a number of places in our code:

 - We determine the skia scale while initializing (or when switching from wpf to skia rendering)
 - We initialze the viewport width and height tot he skia width and height (on TryInitializeViewport).